MohaDev01/aicurated/README.md

 - **Explore Categories:** Click a category card on the homepage to view its tools.
 - **View Details:** Select "Details" on any tool card for an in-depth overview.
 - **Visit Tool Website:** Click "Visit" to open the official site
+- **Search Tools**: Use the search bar to find tools by name, feature, or description.
+- **Filter Results**: Apply filters like "Free" or "Recently Updated" to refine your search.

 ## Features of this Web App
 This web app includes the following features:

+### Core Features
 - **Comprehensive Tool Listings**: Detailed information about each AI tool including descriptions, features, pricing, and links
 - **Category-Based Organization**: Browse tools by categories such as image generation, text processing, audio tools, and more
 - **Responsive Design**: Optimized for all devices from desktop to mobile
 - **Search Functionality**: Quickly find tools by name, feature, or description
 - **Trending Tools Section**: Discover popular and newly added AI tools
 - **Featured Tools Showcase**: Highlighting exceptional tools in various categories

+### Advanced Features
+- **Advanced Filtering**: Filter tools by attributes like pricing model (Free/Paid) and update recency
+- **Related Tools**: Discover similar tools when viewing tool details
+- **Tool Update Information**: See when each tool was last updated to ensure relevance
+- **Detailed Pricing Information**: Clear pricing models and tiers for each tool
+- **Use Case Examples**: Specific applications and scenarios for each tool

+## Contact & Information
+- **Comprehensive About Section**: Learn about our mission, selection criteria, and values
+- **FAQ Section**: Get answers to common questions about AI tools and our selection process
+- **Contact Options**: Multiple ways to reach out including email and Product Hunt
+- **GitHub Integration**: Easy access to star the repository and contribute

 ## User Experience